stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You emit a burst of thunderous energy.*

 Make an evocation attack roll vs the Constitution defence of each creature other than you within range.
-On a hit, a creature takes 2d4 + your spellcasting ability modifier sonic damage.
+On a hit, a creature takes 2d4 + your spellcasting attribute modifier sonic damage.
 The sound from this spell can be heard up to 100 feet away.

 ## Touch of Combustion
 *Evocation Cantrip*<br>